Yarden-Ankonina/flip-streak/PRD.md

   - Coin must land on the floor at a fixed point (back of screen, same Z position)
   - Gravity applies during flip animation (coin falls down)
   - Coin moves back in Z direction as it falls toward landing position
-  - When coin reaches ground level (Y=0), all physics stop and coin settles
+  - When coin reaches ground level (Y=0), landing animation begins
+  - **Landing Animation**: Realistic bounce and wobble before settling
+    - Coin bounces slightly when hitting the ground (elasticity-based)
+    - Coin wobbles/oscillates as it settles (decaying oscillation)
+    - X and Z rotations aggressively flatten to ensure coin lands face-on
+    - Coin gradually rotates to show final result (heads or tails)
+    - Animation duration: ~1.5 seconds for satisfying feel
+    - Coin MUST end up perfectly flat (X and Z rotations = 0)
+    - Only Y rotation varies to show heads (0°) or tails (180°)
-  - After landing, coin automatically returns to center position
+  - After landing animation completes, coin automatically returns to center position
 - **Maximum Flip Duration**:
   - Coin toss animation has a maximum time limit (e.g., 3 seconds)
   - Prevents users from waiting too long for the coin to settle